 How to Grow Century Plants From Seed

-Growing a century plant from seed is fairly uncommon, since the plant only flowers once in its lifetime, after several decades of growth.
+Growing a century plant from seed is fairly uncommon because the plant only flowers once in its lifetime only after several decades of growth.
 The much more common way to propagate a century plant is from offshoots, which it will regularly produce throughout its lifetime.

 Potting and Repotting Century Plants